jweiland-net/checkmysite/Documentation/AdministratorManual/Configuration/ExtensionManager/Index.rst

 email_template_for_hacking
 """"""""""""""""""""""""""

-Define an email template path, which should be used to send the hacking notice.
+Define an email template path, which should be used to send the hacking notification.

 .. _extensionManager_email_template_for_not_readable_index: